Luis-Licea/dotfiles/.config/nvim/templates/git-push.md

-# Steps for pushing a branch to merged
+# Steps to perform before and after pushing

 - `git pull --rebase origin master`
     - Check for conflicts and unintended code changes